 Take these steps today to protect your kids:

-- Move all computers to a central location
+- Move all computers in your home to a central location

 - Research filtering software for their phones and computers.
-Visit my blog for a short list of software that is available, so you can start there.
+Visit my blog for a short list of software that is available.
+There are free and paid options.
 But don’t just research the right software.
 Decide that by this time next week, you will select one and have it installed.

 - Once a week, check your child’s phone for texts, pictures, etc.

-- Talk to your kids about why porn is bad, how you’re protecting them from it and how they can protect themselves when they’re not with you.
+- Talk to your kids about why porn is bad, why you’re protecting them from it and how they can protect themselves when they’re not with you.